ironiron/LCRmeter/LCRmeter_CODE/README.md

 #DAC1

 DAC is triggerred regulary by timer in 170MHz/17 = 10 MHz frequency.
-4 sinewave are preconfigured, which varing samples per period.
+4 sinewave are preconfigured, with varing samples per period.
-Available 400, 200, 80, 40 samples, which corresponds to sinewave of 12.5 kHz, 25 kHz, 62.5 kHz, and 125 kHz respectively.
+Available 400, 200, 80, 40 samples, which corresponds to sinewave of frequency 12.5 kHz, 25 kHz, 62.5 kHz, and 125 kHz respectively.

 ## CubeMX and Code generation